 Tapping your personal assets

-Relying on personal assets or income from another job are the most common sources of initial funding for the majority of entrepreneurs.1 If you’re dipping into savings, keep in mind that you should still try to maintain a healthy emergency fund — ideally a year’s worth of living expenses — because you may not know how soon you will be able to draw a salary from your business, says Merrill Financial Advisor Judith Lee.
+Relying on personal assets or income from another job are the most common sources of initial funding for the majority of entrepreneurs.1 If you’re dipping into savings, keep in mind that you should still try to maintain a healthy emergency fund — ideally a year’s worth of living expenses — because you may not know how soon you will be able to draw a salary from your business, says Merrill Wealth Management Advisor Judith Lee.
 If you’re near retirement age, tapping your own assets could be especially risky, because the time to rebuild them is shrinking.

 Accepting funding from friends and family

-The second biggest source of initial startup money, according to SCORE, is gifts from friends and family members.
+The second biggest source of initial startup money, according to Clutch, is gifts from friends and family members.
 These sorts of arrangements can work well, but they can sometimes come with strings attached.
 Be clear about how you might repay such generosity, and be sure to document in writing promises made.
 Jeni Britton, founder and chief creative officer of Jeni’s Splendid Ice Creams, recalls considering taking a $30,000 loan from family friends when she wanted to start her business.
-“We were told, ‘Don't take money from anyone right now, because if you do, they will own your company.
+“We were told, ‘Don’t take money from anyone right now, because if you do, they will own your company.
 Exhaust every other option first.’”
 So Britton applied for an SBA loan.
 Six months later, the loan was approved and she opened her doors for business.
 Today, Jeni’s Splendid Ice Creams sells millions of pints each year.

 Applying for bank loans